One URL in. Structured content out.

 Track product prices across e-commerce sites in real time.
 Use CSS selectors to target price elements and build automated pricing dashboards.

-Content Feeds
+Content feeds

 Pull the latest articles, headlines, or blog posts from known URLs into your application.
 Readability mode delivers clean text ready for display.

-Data Enrichment
+Data enrichment

 Enrich your CRM or database records by scraping company websites for metadata, descriptions, and contact details from known profile URLs.

-API Replacement
+API replacement

 When a website lacks an API, use Scrape with CSS selectors to create your own structured data feed from any public web page.